How this CA went from failed attempts in engineering to becoming the Finance Head at LinkedIn India

 Transitioning from a finance guy to a finance leader

-After three years of working at KPMG, I wanted something different from life, I wanted to be a leader!
+I gained almost 10kg and after three years of working there, I wanted something different from life, I wanted to be a leader!

 Within a week of joining GE, I went on a project to Charlottesville GE facility (a scenic town near Washington D.C.).